kevinyswong/kevinyswong.github.io/index.md

   <a href="https://www.theatlantic.com/family/archive/2024/05/conservative-parent-activism-public-school/678309/">article</a>
   in The Atlantic about the current conservative push for public schools to censor many political issues, among them race and gender.
-Hixenbaugh observes how this censorship is similar to the Reagan-era's religious censorship and backlash against secular humanism.
-This censorship is perhaps more egregious on the left, as liberals do not just pander to political correctness; they deceive by virtue signaling.
+Hixenbaugh observes how this censorship is similar to the Reagan-era's religion-derived censorship and backlash against a rising secular humanism.
+This censorship is perhaps more egregious on the left, as liberals do not just pander to political correctness;
+  they deceive by virtue signaling.
 Moving forward, are social norms to remain bound by false modesty and restraint, and is society to prescribe costumes for everyone in this public theatre?
 I ask: why is everyone so afraid of the truth?

   <br>